 Additionally, an antenuptial contract (also known as a prenuptial agreement) may exclude certain property from consideration as marital property.
 This means that prior to marrying, spouses may have agreed to what interest each party will have in their non-marital property.
 If there is a valid antenuptial agreement, the spouse’s interests in any non-marital property will likely have been clarified and govern the division of that property.

-If you have questions about divorce or marital and non-marital property in Minnesota, contact attorney Tracy Lyson at O’Keeffe O’Brien Lyson Foss today either online or by calling 701-235-8000 or 877-235-8002.
+If you have questions about divorce or marital and non-marital property in Minnesota, contact attorney Tracy Lyson at O’Keeffe O’Brien Lyson Attorneys today either online or by calling 701-235-8000 or 877-235-8002.